COVID 19 Updates: Get Outside Safely, Responsibly, and Locally

 When visiting a state park, keep the following guidance in mind:

 Below are some specifics for State Park visitors:

-Restrooms: Most indoor spaces - visitor centers, nature centers, and historic houses are closed.
-Public restrooms are limited.
+Restrooms: Public restrooms may be limited.
 Visitors should plan accordingly and call the park office for more information.

-Golf: Golf courses operated by State Parks may be open.
-Operating schedules will differ across the state.
+Golf: Operating schedules will differ across the state.
 Call the course directly for current information.

 Travel Advisory: Visit https://coronavirus.health.ny.gov/covid-19-travel-advisory for more information on the advisory.